4GeeksAcademy/machine-learning-content/export/probability.md

 •	Fixed data and different models (We use the same belief to check the uncertainty of different models and update our beliefs) -Based on Bayes Rule.

+**Differences between Bayesian and frequentist statistics.**

+Both attempt to estimate a population parameter based on a sample of data.

+Frequentists treat the data as random and the statistic as fixed.
+Inferences are based on long-run infinite sampling, and estimates of the parameter come in the form of point estimates or confidence intervals.

+Bayesians treat the population parameter as random and the data as fixed.
+Bayesian statistics allows us to make informed guesses about the value of the parameter in the form of prior distributions.
+Estimates of the parameter come in the form of posterior distributions.

 ![Bayessian.png](../assets/Bayessian.png)